adgadhiya/iNTCONApp/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

-<h3 style="color:#0000FF";>Firebase database is used as backend server provided by google.If you want to know more about firebase you can read from :: https://firebase.google.com.</h3>
+<h3>Firebase database is used as backend server provided by google.If you want to know more about firebase you can read from :: https://firebase.google.com.</h3>

+<h3>NOTE:: FACE_BOOK LOGIN and LIKE will not work, because i've deactivated that feature.</h3>

 There are total 4 tabs in the app.
 1. Achievement